 Bonus: The Ultimate Mini Scrapbook Album Tutorial!

 A miniature scrapbook is a quick and easy way to showcase a few special photos and life mementos in a creative way, rather than just the standard brag book.

 Miniature scrapbooks or mini scrapbook albums make great gifts and can be made for almost any occasion.
-Although there are all sorts of mini albums, one of the most popular types is the toilet paper roll scrapbook.
+Although there are all sorts of mini albums, one of the most popular types is the toilet cardboard roll scrapbook.

 Speaking of beginners, if you've just recently started your scrapbooking journey, then you should check out our article about how to scrapbook

 and you should be able to scrapbook like a pro in no time!

 Here Are The Supplies Needed For Your Mini Scrapbook Tutorial:

 Come Up With The Perfect Handmade Gift with this DIY Craft Tutorial!

 ♥ 6x6 paper pad of your choicem(for this project, I used the pad Yes, Please! by Amy Tangerine for American Crafts)

 ♥ White acrylic paint to coordinate with my choice of papers, and a paintbrush